-The 2013 THA Headwear Hall of Fame Inductees are as follows:
+The Headwear Association Announces 2015 Headwear Hall of Fame Inductees

 Members of The Headwear Association nominated more than 50 legendary hat wearers, living and deceased.
-The Headwear Association board of directors voted and approved the final six inductees who will be formally inducted into The Headwear Hall of Fame at the 105th annual THA Gala at The Central Park Boathouse on April 18, 2013.
+The Headwear Association board of directors voted and approved the final six honorees who will be formally inducted into The Headwear Hall of Fame at the 106th annual THA Gala event at The Central Park Boathouse on April 16, 2015.

-The THA is a 104-year old trade association, the oldest in the fashion industry.
+The Headwear Association is a 106-year old trade association, the oldest in the fashion industry.